Back to News

 South Rock State School

-Located in the rapidly expanding area of Yarrabilba, we were proud to provide civil and structural engineering services on this $60 million project.
-South Rock State School at Yarrabilba is a brand-new primary school which opened for the 2023 school year.
-Featuring 28 general learning areas, two flexible learning areas across Years 1-3 and Years 4-6 precincts, a multipurpose hall, sports and playground facilities, canteen, covered areas, and administrative facilities, this project provides state-of-the-art educational facilities for the incoming cohort of students.
+Located in the rapidly expanding area of Yarrabilba, we provided civil and structural engineering services on this $60 million project.
+This project features 28 general learning areas, a multipurpose hall, sports and playground facilities, a canteen, covered areas, and administrative facilities.

 Find out more